Briggs v. Elliott: Decision

 In 1952, the Supreme Court heard the case and returned it to the district court for rehearing after Clarendon County school officials had sent a report on progress in making facilities equal.
+Between 1951 and 1955, more than 700 "equalization schools" were constructed for Black students across South Carolina, utilizing modern architecture and educational innovations.
+Even so, the schools were underfunded, teachers were underpaid, and local white-led governments were generally unsupportive of African Americans receiving an equal education.

 In March, the district court again heard the case.
 The Court found that progress had been made towards equality.
 Thurgood Marshall argued that it may be true, but the real issue was that as long as separation existed, the schools would be unequal.
 The case was appealed back to the Supreme Court in May.
 The case was then consolidated with several other school desegregation cases into Brown v.
 Board of Education.

 Briggs was the first of the five Brown cases to be argued before the Supreme Court.
 Spottswood Robinson and Thurgood Marshall argued the case for the plaintiffs, and former Solicitor General and presidential candidate John W. Davis led the argument for the defense.
 Following the Brown decision, the lower court complied with the mandate issued by the Supreme Court and declared the South Carolina school segregation law to be unconstitutional.